 - Assassin’s Creed III (2012, set in the American Revolution era) — I skipped this one as I was a bit burned out on AC, I wasn’t interested in the setting, and feedback seemed rather negative.

-- Assassin’s Creed IV: Black Flag (2013, set in the Caribbean around 1720) — This surprise classic successfully substituted architectural sight-seeing with a very engaging naval combat system and an amusing pirate backstory.
+- Assassin’s Creed IV: Black Flag (2013, set in the Caribbean around 1720) — This surprise classic successfully replaced architectural sight-seeing with a very engaging naval combat system and an amusing pirate backstory.
 Strongly recommended if you’re interested in such a setting.

 - Assassin’s Creed: Rogue (2014, set in the Seven Year’s War) — A Black Flag sequel with apparently quite similar gameplay.
 Fun as Black Flag was, I skipped Rogue as I didn’t want more of the same.